BREAKING: South Dakota Governor Vetoes Dangerous Bill Attacking Transgender Children

 Following meeting with transgender South Dakotans, and his office being flooded with phone calls, emails, letters, and over 80,000 petition signatures, Governor Daugaard does the right thing and stops this legislative assault on transgender kids from becoming law

-WASHINGTON – Today, the Human Rights Campaign (HRC), the nation’s largest lesbian, gay, bisexual, and transgender (LGBT) civil rights organization, responded to the decision by South Dakota Governor Dennis Daugaard to veto HB 1008 -- outrageous legislation attacking the rights of transgender children in public schools by attempting to force them to use restrooms and other facilities inconsistent with their gender identity.
+Washington – Today, the Human Rights Campaign (HRC), the nation’s largest lesbian, gay, bisexual, transgender, and queer (LGBTQ) civil rights organization, responded to the decision by South Dakota Governor Dennis Daugaard to veto HB 1008 -- outrageous legislation attacking the rights of transgender children in public schools by attempting to force them to use restrooms and other facilities inconsistent with their gender identity.

 “Governor Daugaard chose to do the right thing and veto this outrageous legislation attacking transgender kids.
 Today, the voices of fairness and equality prevailed, and these students' rights and dignity prevailed against overwhelming odds and vicious opponents in the state legislature,” said HRC President Chad Griffin.
 “Unfortunately, another anti-LGBT bill is still pending in the South Dakota Legislature -- and we must keep up the fight to ensure today’s veto holds and this other odious bill never makes it to Governor Daugaard’s desk.”